RESEARCHED, TESTED, PROVEN

-Sharkbanz are the result of over a decade’s worth of peer-reviewed scientific research on the use of magnetic technology as an active and effective shark deterrent.
+Sharkbanz are the result of over a decade’s worth of peer-reviewed scientific research and field studies on the use of patented magnetic technology as an active and effective shark deterrent.

-Sharkbanz Team, in association with Discovery Canada and Sharkdefense Technologies, LLC., conducted a comparative study with Sharkbanz products on wild bull sharks in Bimini, Bahamas.
-The Bull Shark (Carcharhinus leucas) is responsible for a substantial number of attacks in the USA and globally.
-The team’s goal was to test the hypothesis that Sharkbanz technology creates an effective barrier and deterrent, thus reducing bull shark attacks even under the most extreme test scenarios.
+On the dates of November 15-17, 2017, The Sharkbanz Team, in association with Discovery Canada and Sharkdefense Technologies, LLC., conducted a comparative study with Sharkbanz products on wild Bull Sharks in Bimini, Bahamas.
+The Bull Shark (Carcharhinus leucas) is often considered the biggest threat to humans and responsible for most number of bites/attacks globally.
+The team’s goal was to test the hypothesis that Sharkbanz technology creates an effective barrier and deterrent.

 Between 5 and 15 Bull Sharks were present during the experimental trials.
 The study consisted of trials that simulated a worst-case scenario.
 To view a full PDF version of this peer-viewed experiement and research, click here.